“It’s opener there, in the open air.” DR. SEUSS.

 Sometimes, you need to come up for some fresh air.

 You stand before an ocean of stuff.
-The haters are piling in with their judgements, and you are judging yourself more harshly than any of them could.
+The haters are piling in with their judgements, and you judge yourself harder than any of them could.
 Self doubt.
 Overwhelm.
-Stifle – Sometimes you don’t feel the glut bubbling up around you until it overflows, but it’s there, and we’ve all been there.
+Stifle.
+Sometimes you don’t feel the glut bubbling up around you until it overflows.
+But it’s there, and we’ve all been there.

 We’ve all felt that sense of bravery at the beach.
 It’s not an accident, it’s science.
 Humans are a part of nature, so we’re only whole beings when we let nature in.
 Spending time in clean, fresh air revitalises your spirit, body and mind.
 It gets that serotonin magic flowing.
 The act of communing with nature sustains us.
 We need it.
 That truth is never more prevalent than when you’re standing inside an ocean of fear, confusion and doubt.
 At those times, you need a different kind of ocean.
 One that is definitely bigger than you and your overwhelm.